CindyJS/CindyJS/ref/MIDI_Functions.md

 Second bracket.

 Using these commands it is easily possible to transfer sheet notes with repetitions directly.
-The following line from "Oh, Susanna"
+The following line from “Oh, Susanna”

 <img alt="Image" src="img/Susanna.png" width="1024">